Hamza-69/MathApp/README.md

 1. Clone the repository.
 2. Run `mainloop.py` to start interacting with the application.
 3. Choose the type of operation you want to perform, and input the required data.
 4. The project contains several Python files related to mathematical functions.
-Here's a well-designed GitHub description for your repository: